New Boston Historical Society

 The Railroad Comes To New Boston

 70 Italian stone masons blasted granite and built stone culverts.
 The railroad depot cost $10,000 to build.
-It caught fire in February of 1895 but was rebuilt.
+Its architect was Bradford Lee Gilbert, who later designed Grand Central Station in New York City.
+The New Boston depot caught fire in February of 1895 but was rebuilt.

 The New Boston Railroad was built so that J.R.
 Whipple could supply his Boston hotels from his New Boston farms.
 There were two daily runs each way, with a flag stop at Lang's Station.
 A 1894 news article stated that 12,000 barrels of apples were shipped from New Boston for export to Europe.
 Mr. Butterfield shipped boxes from his box factory.